JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 ```

 ### HAProxy
-Our HAProxy configuration was directly inspired from [this talk from HAProxyConf 2022](https://www.haproxy.com/user-spotlight-series/preventing-traffic-fingerprinting-in-capture-the-flag-competitions) by Felix Dreissig and Simon Ruderich of the FAUST CTF t21eam.
+Our HAProxy configuration was directly inspired from [this talk from HAProxyConf 2022](https://www.haproxy.com/user-spotlight-series/preventing-traffic-fingerprinting-in-capture-the-flag-competitions) by Felix Dreissig and Simon Ruderich of the FAUST CTF team.
 It's well worth a watch.

 We used HAProxy to act as a transparent proxy for HTTP traffic.
 A `TPROXY` iptables rule would route packets destined for HTTP services transparently to the HAProxy service, which would then strip out any non-essential headers.
 We would then add our own header, `X-Pls-Proxied: True`, to identify to teams that we had intercepted the request.